-The three numbers at the far right of each course title indicate (left to right): class hours per week, laboratory or required student practice time (Music, Foreign Language, English) hours per week and credit hours per semester, respectively.*
+- The three numbers under each course title indicate (left to right): class hours per week, laboratory or required student practice time (Music, Foreign Language, English) hours per week and credit hours per semester, respectively.*

-The four numbers at the far right of each course title in Allied Health curricula as well as Music courses indicate (left to right): class hours per week, laboratory hours per week, clinical hours per week or required student practice time, and credit hours per semester, respectively.
+- The four numbers under each course title in Allied Health curricula as well as Music courses indicate (left to right): class hours per week, laboratory hours per week, clinical hours per week or required student practice time, and credit hours per semester, respectively.

 * In some courses that are followed by three numbers, the second number refers not to “laboratory hours per week” but to hours per week of an internship, partial employment, practicum or other off-campus, program-related activity.
 (The specific activity is usually referred to in the course description.)